pyldin601/slate-lang/README.md

 3. ~~Make interpreter that will run our ast~~
 4. ~~Must support modules~~
 5. ~~Must support functions and variables definition~~
+6. Implement using visitors and finite state machine
-6. Access PHP functions from lisp code
+7. Import PHP functions from pocket code